 Certain breeds, such as Huskies and Samoyeds are better suited to very cold weather, but the majority of dogs and need your help and intervention.
 Indoor accommodations are best during extreme temperature drops, but if that is not possible, set up a suitable house in an area protected from wind, rain, and snow.
-Insulation, such as straw or blankets will help keep in body heat.
+Insulation, such as deep straw bedding will help keep in body heat.

 If your pet is prone to chewing, do not use blankets or material that can be ingested.
 Cedar shavings can be irritating to the skin, so use with caution depending on your pet's hair coat.

 Check your pet's accommodations daily to ensure that the interior is dry and protected from the elements.